matloff/omsi/README.md

 them an opportunity to discover and fix errors.
-I often give them the intended output, for instance, and if their code doesn't match it, this feedback allows them to think about where they went wrong (whether a logic error or lack of understanding of the concepts in a math problem), thus giving them a chance to give the problem more thought and hopefully correct their code.
+I often give them the intended output, for instance, and if their code doesn't match it, this feedback allows them to think about where they went wrong (whether a logic error or lack of understanding of the concepts in a math problem).
+This thus gives them a chance to give the problem more thought and hopefully correct their code.

 </blockquote>